ToppantoB/fe-challenge/README.md

 ### `yarn install`

-you can run the prject with:
+you can run the project with:

 ### `yarn start`